caliskanmurat/qgis_stats_by_polygon_plugin/stats_by_polygon/README.md

 > [!NOTE]
 > The raster and polygon data that used to create the figures above can be found in [sample_data folder](https://github.com/caliskanmurat/qgis_stats_by_polygon_plugin/tree/main/sample_data) <br/>
-> The raster data here is prepared using [Google Earth Engine](https://earthengine.google.com/) platform and polygons created using QGIS Software.
+> The raster data here is prepared using [Google Earth Engine](https://earthengine.google.com/) platform, and polygons created using QGIS Software.